 Liquids: do or don’t?

 Of course, if you have a big spillage or something that won’t budge with a dry cloth, then some liquid is needed.
 However, it’s essential to know that too much liquid on a hard-wood floor is a general no-no. Dousing your new floor with endless soapy water is not good for the finish or the wood condition.
 Liquid and hardwood floors can go together, if only in complete moderation.
 Here are a few tips:

 - Use a small squirt of specialized wood-floor cleaner on a damp cloth (perhaps on your microfiber mop) and wipe over the surface.
 This is ideal when you have a few sticky patches or want to make your floors gleam a little more than usual.

 - Don’t wash your floors with a bucket of hot water and soap.
 Standing water is really bad for the condition of your wooden floor.
 Loading your mop with soapy water won’t get your floor any cleaner than a wet rag with specialized wood cleaner.
 While a bucket of hot water might be satisfying, it might do more harm than good.

 - Don’t reach for the steam cleaners.
 This is just hot water broken down into the mist, which is equally bad for your hardwood floors.
-Keeping your steam cleaning for your drapes and vinyl flooring is probably the best option.
+Keeping your steam cleaning for your drapes and luxury vinyl flooring is probably the best option.

 - Be careful with the advice on vinegar.
 Many people are tempted to use ‘natural’ ingredients, such as vinegar and lemon juice.
 Not only will the former leave your home with a strong smell, but it also won’t do your wooden floors much good either.
 A tiny bit of soap and water is the way to go – not to mention a far more effective method of lifting dirt and grease.